elap5e/go-mobileqq-api/README.md

 ### Auth

-1. Check captcha (click twice, open the link and drag the slider)
+1. Check captcha (click twice! open the link and drag the slider)
 2. Check picture (integrated with iTerm2)
 3. Check SMS (confirm to refresh SMS)
 4. Password/Non-Password sign in